Grafikart/BlogMVC-Laravel/readme.md

 ## BlogMVC : Laravel 5.4

-This is my contribution to BlogMVC.com using Symfony 3.
+This is my contribution to BlogMVC.com using Laravel 5.4.
 I used this project to learn the framework so if you think some patterns are not respected please create an issue :).

 ```bash
 composer install